CharlesCNorton/AI-Bootstrap/McMullen-problem/readme.md

 ### Code for Reproducibility
-Adjacent in the repo isa the code used to verify the convex transformation using simulated annealing.
-This code can be easily adapted to verify our findings for dimensions \( d = 3 \) to \( d = 20 \) and beyond.
+Adjacent in the repo are the various tests used to verify the convex transformation using simulated annealing.
+These scripts can be easily adapted to verify our findings for dimensions \( d = 3 \) to \( d = 20 \) and beyond.